Anti Spam Policy

 8. The Message Centre may also report incoming email as spam.
 The Message Centre reserves the right, exercisable at its sole discretion to blacklist a Customer’s IP addresses and domain names,

-the non-receipt of the electronic message by the intended recipient.
-If a Customer believes that a legitimate message it has sent has been filtered out by the The Message Centre’s systems, please advise the message recipient
+of the electronic message by the intended recipient.
+If a Customer believes that a legitimate message it has sent has been filtered out by the The Message Centre’s systems, please advise the message recipient by another means.

 12. A Customer must take all reasonable steps to reduce the risk of a message being caught by the spam filters by implementing (without limitation) the following:

 (a) sending the message in plain text (instead of, or in addition to, HTML);

 (b) removing any message attachments;